Here’s the (annoying) thing about a traditional kettlebell:

-While they may be among the most versatile and effective pieces of workout equipment you can own, they usually consist of one big cast-iron piece.
+While it may be among the most versatile and effective pieces of workout equipment you can own, it usually consists of one big cast-iron piece.

 So unless you own a bunch of ’em, you can’t really mix up your workout routine too much.

-And since kettlebells can get pretty big and bulky (not to mention pretty expensive) as they get heavier, owning and storing multiple weights just isn’t feasible for a lot of us.
+And since even the best kettlebells can get pretty big and bulky (not to mention pretty expensive) as they get heavier, owning and storing different weights in your home gym just isn’t feasible for a lot of us.

-They give you the flexibility of changing the weight to suit a wide range of workouts and goals, without taking up a ton of space or forcing you to spend even more money on multiple weights.
+They give you the flexibility of changing the weight to suit a wide range of goals, and allow you to complete kettlebell workouts without taking up a ton of space or forcing you to spend even more money on multiple weights.

 Below we’ve rounded up some of the most versatile, well-reviewed and overall best adjustable kettlebells that offer maximum value for your kettlebell budget.

 The Absolute Best Adjustable Kettlebells

 A Curated List of the Web’s Best Adjustable Weight Kettlebells